haimengzhao/academic/content/authors/admin/_index.md

 ---
 Hello ~ I am Haimeng Zhao (赵海萌), an undergraduate of physics at Tsinghua University.
 My research interests include theoretical physics, artificial intelligence and quantum information.

-Since childhood, fascinated by the philosophical mysteries of quantum physics and driven by the urge to understand what's going on in the universe, I've been teaching myself mathematics and physics in leisure.
+Since childhood, fascinated by the philosophical mysteries in quantum physics and driven by the urge to understand how the universe works, I've been teaching myself mathematics and physics in leisure.

 In high school, I took part in the Chinese Physics Olympiad and received a solid, comprehensive training in general physics.
-Meanwhile, I found deep learning interesting, so I dived into the frontier of it and did a research in computer vision.
+Meanwhile, I found deep learning interesting, so I dived into the frontier of it and conducted a research on computer vision.

-However, despite the rapid development of tricks and techniques in neural networks, we still know little about what on earth they have learned.
+However, despite the boom of neural networks, we still know little about what they have learned.
 A perspective from physics might shed light on these fundamental problems in understanding intelligence.
 Conversely, tools from machine learning and information science might also contribute to the development of theoretical physics.
 These are where my interests lie.